Gringox/ati2_api/README.md

 npm start
 ```

-Note: there's a insert.sql in the seeds folder with some data you can copy/paste
+Note: there's a inserts.sql in the seeds folder with some data you can copy/paste

 Try GET users/1